OliverHe/gedext/README.md

 * 0.1 - First version for github
 * 0.2 - Show version in statusbar, switch to plaintextedit, use other cert for testing
 * 0.3 - Use different file for about dialog which also necessitates a globals file.
+* 0.4 - Expand about dialog, use minidom for xml prettyprinting.

 ## TODO
 1. Cleanup specific x509 output
-2. Get the XML working
-3. Convert buttons to QAction's
+2. Convert buttons to QAction's
-4. Add those actions to a File menu
+3. Add those actions to a File menu
-5. Think about security implications (maybe I should do that sooner)
+4. Think about security implications (maybe I should do that sooner)
-6. Filter out binary MIME types when decoding base64
+5. Filter out binary MIME types when decoding base64
-7. Handoff binary results after base64 decoding to system
+6. Handoff binary results after base64 decoding to system
+7. Figure out packaging for Linux
 8. Figure out packaging for Windows
 9. Figure out packaging for MacOS
-10. Expand on Linux packaging
-11. Maybe do an RPM?
-12. Expand by allowing:
+10. Expand by allowing:
     * Base64 encoding
     * Varying kinds of certificate validation
     * JSON minifying
     * XML minifying
-13. Figure out why font seems to ignored sometimes -testing-
-14. Split main python file according to function
+12. Split main python file according to function
-15. Figure out why title doesn't work in applications overview.
+13. Figure out why title doesn't work in applications overview.
-16. See if I can apply the conversion only on selected text.
+14. See if I can apply the conversion only on selected text.
+15. Wonder about replacing minidom with lxml

 ## Packaging
+These are mostly as a reminder to myself
 ### Linux
 #### First run

-This is mostly as a reminder to myself

     python3 -m venv packenv
     source packenv/bin/activate
     pip3 install PyQt6 PyInstaller cryptography
     pyinstaller gedext.py

+### Windows
+#### First run
+* Install Git for Windows
+* Install Python as admin and added to PATH

+Use Git Bash as follows:

+    python -m venv packenv
+    . packenv/Scripts/Activate
+    Pyinstaller.exe --onefile --noconsole gedext.py